TYROSINE KINASE INHIBITOR

 Tasigna comes in capsule form.

-The FDA-approved label for Tasigna lists common side effects including headache, fatigue, fever, coughing, cold symptoms, itching, rash, nausea, vomiting, diarrhea, constipation, joint pain, night sweats, and low blood cell counts.
+The FDA-approved label for Tasigna lists common side effects including headache, fatigue, fever, coughing, cold symptoms, itching, rash, nausea, vomiting, diarrhea, constipation, joint pain, night sweats, electrolyte abnormalities, and low blood cell counts.

 For more details about this treatment, visit: